janKekanSan/jankekansan.github.io/pages/sona/la.md

 </details>

 Here, [sewi]{.tokipona} is the context.
-Since [sewi]{.tokipona} is often a location, this could refer to where something occurs!
-This isn't the only interpretation possible though.
+Since [sewi]{.tokipona} is often a location, this could refer to where something happens, or where something is!
+This isn't the only interpretation though.
 Check under the spoiler!

 ---